trumpfheller/Python-rundown/README.md

 # Python-rundown

-Just a quick rundown on all the basic python commands with small examples.
+> Just a quick rundown on all the basic python commands with small examples.

+> Main purpose is to use Jupyter, practice Jupyter.